OptimizerPlus FAQs

 A. During a seasonal analysis, Optigistics may identify potential fill locations that could enhance a route.
 However, it’s essential to set up the maintenance tables properly, as the Optimizer can only utilize the data we provide.
 The yard and all remote fill locations set up for a route will be taken into consideration during scheduling.
 It’s possible an assigned location may never be used to fill if it doesn’t make sense to use it (e.g. too far away from the route).

-Q. Is there a recommendation for days between call-in & time of delivery?
+Q. Is there a recommendation for days between call-in and time of delivery?

-A. The longer time frame given to the Optimizer to deliver the more efficient routes will be.
-If the optimizer is given 5 or more days it will improve efficiencies.
+A. The longer the time frame given to the Optimizer to deliver, the more efficient routes will be.
+If the optimizer is given 5 or more days it will improve efficiency.